 Weight of the head: Weight of the human head is the same as the standard bowling ball and falls in the range of ten to twelve pounds.
 This weight goes up exponentially up to 60 pounds when the neck is bent forward.
 Since the muscles of the neck support the weight of the head, they must be strong enough to perform the vital task.

 The flexibility of the neck: Composed of seven cervical vertebrae, the neck has a tremendous capacity for extension, rotation, and flexion.
 To maintain the flexibility of the neck try stretching and rotation exercises or yoga.
 But remember to try these exercises under the strict supervision of an expert.

-Neck pain: The position and structure of the neck make it vulnerable to injury and wear and tear.
+Neck pain: The position and structure of the neck could lead to spinal cord injuries and make it vulnerable to injury and wear and tear, according to California’s leading work comp lawyers.
 The cause of injury could be also because of sports or accidental trauma.
 Neck pain could also spring from injury to muscles, blood vessels or nerves.

 Postural pain: This kind of a pain in the shoulders and/or neck is a result of poor postural habits, which keeps the neck, shoulders or head in a fixed position for long durations.
 These neck problems are a result of today’s lifestyle and can be exacerbated by sitting in front of a computer continuously or even prolonged mobile phone use.

 Cervical spondylosis: This condition is caused by the continuous stress on the intervertebral discs and cervical vertebrae composing the neck.
 Considered to be a part of ageing, it can cause mild to severe neck pain.